Thousand Island Dressing

 - White granulated sugar—This is for the sweet flavor.
 If you would rather it not be sweet, leave this ingredient out.

-- Onion—A fresh yellow onion, minced just before making, will add a bit of spiciness and texture.
+- Onion and garlic —A fresh yellow onion and garlic, minced just before making the salad, will add a bit of spiciness and texture.

 - Ketchup – This is another ingredient that adds sweetness to the dressing.
 If you like your dressing more savory, you can use a low-sugar brand.